CurlyN/AQE_updated-with-noise/README.md

-# AQE_updated-with-noise
+# AQE updated-with-noise

-Project contains programming of AQE on arduino environment with extended function of noise reading and publishing
+Project contains programming of Air Quality Egg sensor on arduino environment with extended function of reading and publishing of noise information.